 This Dublin Coddle is so good, you will want to serve it more often than just St. Patrick’s Day.
 What is a Dublin Coddle you ask?
 Typically, a Dublin Coddle is a stew-like Irish comfort food designed to use up leftovers and made with things such as salty bacon, sausages, and potatoes.
+A Dublin Coddle is basically the Irish version of beef stew and just as delicious.

 4 cups beef broth